trivago/gollum/docs/src/gen/consumer/console.rst

-**Pipe** (default: stdin)
+**ExitOnEOF** (default: true)

-  Defines the pipe to read from.
-This can be "stdin" or the path to a named pipe.
-If the named pipe is not existing it will be creared.
+  Can be set to true to trigger an exit signal if the pipe is closed i.e. when EOF is detected.
-  By default this paramater is set to "stdin".
+  By default this paramater is set to "true".